mjancarik/merkur/docs/docs/component-plugin.md

 ## Methods

-All new available methods are asynchronous and we their define returning value in widget's code.
+All new available methods are asynchronous and we define their returning value in widget's code.

 ### info

-The `info` method returns information about widget as name, version, props, state, assets, etc. It's primary usefull for server side where we need to collect important values for hydrating widget on the client side.
+The `info` method returns information about widget as name, version, props, state, assets, etc. It's primary usefull for server side where we need to collect important values for hydrating widget on the client side.

 ```javascript
 const { name, version, props, state, assets } = await widget.info();